arpowers/andrew-powers-site/content/posts/muskEngineeringRules/post.md

 It is important this always comes after the first two steps, as the ultimate waste of time is to optimize something that shouldn't exist in the first place.

-Must discusses how he spent millions trying to fix a protective plate for Tesla batteries.
+Musk discusses how he spent millions trying to fix a protective plate for Tesla batteries.
 After asking around he found tha the battery team thought it was for noise protection, while the noise team thought it was for fire protection.
 In the end, it served no purpose at all and only existed due to bad requirements and poor cross department communication.

 ## Accelerate Cycle Time